Families of those with Addictions

 Are you frustrated and exhausted dealing with the effects of addiction in your family?
-This may be causing you to feel overwhelmed or anxious because you don’t know what to do to help.
+You may feel overwhelmed or anxious because you don’t know what to do to help.
 Caring for someone with an addiction can cause your own health and wellbeing to suffer.

-Addiction is a family disease and affects everyone, not just the addict.
-There are many resources available to help those with addictions but often family members are brought in just to support the addict.
+Addiction is a family disease and affects everyone, not just the one with addiction.
+There are many resources available to help those with addictions, but often family members are brought in just to support their loved one.
 I am here to help you as the spouse, parent, sibling, child, or other family member of those with addictions.
 I can help you cope with the stress and trauma that addiction can bring.
 I will assist with understanding the difference between enabling and empowering, help with boundary setting, and help you care for yourself.

 Do you struggle with flashbacks or vivid memories of past traumatic events?
 Are you unable to engage fully in healthy relationships with others due to fears and anxieties?
 You may experience guilt and shame as a result of traumatic events.
 You don’t have to keep living this way.
 There is help for those who have suffered traumatic experiences in the past.
 Whether it is a single incident, traumatic grief, or multiple traumas, there are tools and techniques we can utilize to help you appropriately process the trauma and alleviate the pain and negative effects the trauma is causing in your life.

 We can work together to address the underlying emotions, thoughts, and images that perpetuate your struggles.
 I am able to utilize multiple treatment modalities to address your past so you can enjoy your future.

 Video Gaming Addiction

 Are you or someone you love struggling with a video gaming addiction?